What to Wear to a Dental Assistant Job Interview

 You’ve done the hard work: certified training, clinical hours logged, and targeted your applications.
 Now the interview is the moment that bridges your preparation and a real job offer.
 What you wear will not make or break your candidacy alone, but it sets the tone for how interviewers perceive your professionalism, attention to detail, and fit with the practice culture.

 Short answer: Dress to match the type of interview.
 For a traditional sit-down interview, choose clean, professional business-casual attire in neutral tones that communicates competence and reliability.
-For a working interview or clinical assessment, arrive in clean scrubs and sensible closed-toe shoes; prioritize infection-control standards and practical grooming.
+For a working interview or clinical assessment, arrive in clean scrubs and sensible closed-toe shoes; prioritise infection-control standards and practical grooming.
 Where uncertainty exists, err on the side of neat, modest professionalism.

 This article shows you exactly how to translate those principles into specific outfit choices, grooming practices, and logistical preparations so you arrive confident and ready.
-As an Author, HR and L&D Specialist, and Career Coach, I combine practical hiring insight with the career-development roadmaps I use with clients to help you present expertly and position your application for success.
+As an Author, HR & L&D Specialist, and Career Coach, I combine practical hiring insight with the career-development roadmaps I use with clients to help you present expertly and position your application for success.
 You’ll learn how to evaluate the practice culture, what to wear in different interview formats and specialties, how to adapt for international or relocation situations, and how to integrate wardrobe decisions with your overall interview strategy.
-If you want tailored support preparing both your answers and your presentation, you can book a free discovery call to map a personalized plan that includes interview outfits and confidence-building practice.
+If you want tailored support preparing both your answers and your presentation, you can book a free discovery call to map a personalised plan that includes interview outfits and confidence-building practice.

 My central message: Dress with intent.
 When your clothing and grooming reinforce the professional skills you bring, interviewers focus on your competence and communication rather than distraction.
 This article gives you a practical, confidence-building roadmap for that intent.